eugenefvdm/virtualmin-whmcs-usage/README.md

 It makes a call to the Virtualmin API as the root user with the `?program=list-domains&multiline` parameters, and loops over the output to extract usage information.

 To avoid running the script repeatedly a `readfile` flag can be commented out to read the results from disk instead.
-This is useful for debugging as reading from a Virtualmin server can sometimes take up to 1 minute and 30 seconds.
+This is useful for debugging as reading from a Virtualmin server can sometimes take very long.

 ## Installation

 Copy the script into your WHMCS CRONS directory.
-Substitute `/home/mydomain.com/public_html` below with your prefix.
+Substitute `/home/mydomain.com/public_html` below with your prefix:

     php -q /home/mydomain.com/public_html/crons/whmcs_virtualmin_usage.php

-A good interval is hourly or every 4 hours.
+A good interval is hourly or every 6 hours.
 Once a day should also be fine.

-By default the script outputs the domains updated on the command line which is useful for debugging.
+By default the script outputs the domains updated on the command line which can be used for debugging.
 If you want to suppress output, add ` >> /dev/null 2>&1` to the end of the CRON.

-## Reasons why you should use this script
+## Why this script?

 - WHMCS's script is broken: